 Response to comment: We agree that the performance of low-cost sensors should not be overstated, and that results such as those reported by Wesseling et al. (mean absolute error of ~3 µg/m3, r ≈ 0.8) suggest moderate rather than “good” agreement at the hourly level..
 In the revised manuscript we have acknowledged and discussed this in more depth and we now explicitly describe the level of agreement as “moderate”.
 We also emphasize that such performance limits should be taken into account when interpreting our findings, particularly given our focus on relatively small differences.
 Importantly, we frame the strength of our study in terms of the sensors’ ability to capture temporal and spatial patterns of PM2.5 variation, rather than precise absolute concentrations.

-Lines 179-181: We could not co-locate the SODAQ sensors for long periods of time at NAQMN stations, however this has been done in previous research, where the overall agreement looked relatively good (Wesseling et al. 2021).
+Lines 179-181: We could not co-locate the SODAQ sensors for long periods of time at NAQMN stations, however this has been done in previous research, where the overall agreement looked fair (mean absolute error: 3 μg/m3, r=0.8) (Wesseling et al. 2021).

-Lines 411-413: This suggests that the used sensor is robust and reliable in its ability to accurately measureresidential PM2.5 concentrations independent of by ambient temperature and humidity variationsLines 479-480:
+Lines 411-413: This suggests that the used sensor provides reasonably consistent residential PM2.5 concentrations that are only mildly influenced by ambient temperature and humidity variations.

+Lines 479-480: This is particularly relevant given the relatively small concentration differences, and absolute levels should therefore be interpreted with caution.

 Comment 2: Regarding the effect of RH on sensor response.
 The scatterplot created by the authors clearly demonstrates that, when humidity is above 70%, their regression line has a large amount of error.
 Please include this scatterplot in the supplement; further, a more objective discussion of this error is warranted in the manuscript (see comment that follows).